 2. Show Off the Views

 It’s called the Scenic City for a reason, so show your guests just how apt that name is.
-Display Chattanooga’s beauty by touring the easy-to-get-to overlooks like Sunset Rock, Signal Point, and Stringer’s Ridge.
+Head to the top of Lookout Mountain to soak in the infamous 7 States View at Rock City or head to one of the easy-to-get-to overlooks like Sunset Rock, Signal Point, and Stringer’s Ridge.

 3. Enjoy a Classy Cocktail